What if I forget my reusable bags when I go shopping?

 I reuse my plastic bags for pet waste and trash can liners.
 What will I do without them?

-Even when you use reusable bags for groceries, you will accumulate some bags from other sources produce bags, bread bags, tortilla bags, newspaper bags, etc. These are great for pet wastes.
+Even when you use reusable bags for groceries, you will accumulate some bags from other sources - produce bags, bread bags, tortilla bags, newspaper bags, etc. These are great for pet waste.
 Try going without a trash can liner.
 You can rinse your trash can periodically.
 This is a great option if you recycle your food waste.
-Trash can liners are also available for purchase at reasonable prices.
+If “going without” is not feasible, recyclable trash can liners are also available for purchase at reasonable prices.

 What about recycling; isn't that a better solution?